djaus2/Soft-ata/README.md

 The Pico needs the following BSP installed:
 - [earlephilhower RPi Pico W Arduino BSP](https://github.com/earlephilhower/arduino-pico/)

-Its API doumentation is [here](https://arduino-pico.readthedocs.io/en/latest/)
+Its API documentation is [here](https://arduino-pico.readthedocs.io/en/latest/)

 This BSP is as per previous repositories here as well as in some blog posts: